19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

      You can configure each of the drones individually by clicking on one of their IDs on the list on the left side of the screen.

      You can configure multiple drones of the same tpye all at once by clicking on `ALL`.
      We can switch thru the different types of drones by clicking on the Drone-Type button.
-It should be set to `TURRET` when you first start the program.
-On text (String) inputs don't forget to press `Enter` to lock in the new setting.
+It's set to `TURRET` when you first start the program.

-     When you're done with the changes, click on `SetSwarm` to send the new settings to the drones.
+     When you're done with the changes, click on `Set Swarm` to send the new settings to the drones.

  14. Unpause Head-Drone